-First, our organizations thank the entire House Appropriations Committee for supporting investments in critical health care services, workforce, and infrastructure within House Bill 1, as filed.
-As this committee refines the budget over the coming weeks, we look forward to working collaboratively with you to identify additional opportunities to improve Texas' public and health care delivery systems.
+Our organizations thank Chairwoman Huffman and the committee for investing in critical health care services, workforce, and infrastructure within Senate Bill 1.
+As you refine the budget over the coming weeks, we look forward to working collaboratively to identify additional opportunities to improve Texas' public and health care delivery systems.